noi-techpark/it.bz.opendatahub.kg/README.md

 # Usage

+The default setup provides a plain HTTP service.
+In order to enable HTTPS, apply the `docker-compose.override.https.yml` by copying it to `docker-compose.override.yml` before running the services.

   1. Create an `.env` file and use it to configure the base URI as well as owner metadata.
 You can use `.env_sample` as a template.
   2. Run the services:
      ```